-Advanced Topics in Artificial Intelligence 2-6 credits, max 12.
+Advanced Topics in Artificial Intelligence.
+2-6 credits, max 12.
 Prerequisite(s): 5793 or consent of instructor.
 Machine learning; computer perception and robotics; logic programming; natural language understanding; intelligent agents; medical informatics.
 May be repeated with change of topics.

-Advanced Topics in Computing Networks 2-12 credits, max 12.
+Advanced Topics in Computing Networks.
+2-12 credits, max 12.
 Prerequisite(s): 5283; Graduate standing in Computer Science; consent of instructor.
 Large scale embedded networks, deep-space networking, ubiquitous computing, optical networking, Next Generation Internet.
 May be repeated with change of topics.

-Construction Management Technology (CMT)
+CONSTRUCTION MANAGEMENT TECHNOLOGY (CMT)

-Introduction to Construction
+Introduction to Construction.
 Lab 2.
 Overview of the construction industry with emphasis on construction materials, methods, and systems.

-Construction Drawings
+Construction Drawings.
 Principles of graphic communication are applied to reading and drawing construction plans.
-Techniques for measuring items of construction work from plans and specifications are also covered
+Techniques for measuring items of construction work from plans and specifications are also covered.

-Estimating I

-Prerequisite(s): 1214, 2253.
+Estimating I. Prerequisite(s): Grade of "C" or better in 1214 and 2253.
 Quantity take-off with emphasis on excavation, formwork and concrete, masonry, rough carpentry and miscellaneous specialty items.

-Concrete Technology Lab 3.
-Prerequisite(s): 1214.
+Concrete Technology.
+Lab 2.
+Prerequisite(s): Grade of "C" or better in 1214.
 Fundamentals of concrete and concrete making materials including admixtures.
 Proportioning concrete mixtures.
 Batching, mixing, conveying, placing, finishing, and curing concrete.
 Hot and cold weather concreting, jointing, volume change and crack control.

-CMT 3273 Scheduling Construction Projects

-Prerequisite(s): 2263 and acceptance to the CMT upper-division or obtain department permission.
+Scheduling Construction Projects.
+Prerequisite(s): Grade of "C" or better in 2263 and acceptance to the CMT upper-division.
 Scheduling basics, including bar charts and critical-path methods; manual and computer techniques using current software; emphasis on using schedules for construction project management.

-Construction Practicum I

-Prerequisite(s): 1214 or 2253.
+Construction Practicum I. Prerequisite(s): Grade of "C" or better in 1214 or 2253.
 Supervised field experience in construction; 400 hours minimum documented time required.

-Construction Practicum II

-Prerequisite(s): 2263, 3331 and CIVE 3614.
+Construction Practicum II.
+Prerequisite(s): Grade of "C" or better in 2263, 3331 and CIVE 3614.
 Supervised temporary, full-time employment in construction, emphasizing field and office engineering and a variety of project management functions; 400 hours minimum documented time required.

-Structures I

-Lab 3.
-Prerequisite(s): 2343, GENT 3323 and acceptance to the CMT Upper Division or obtain department permission.
+Structures I. Lab 2.
+Prerequisite(s): Grade of "C" or better in 2343 and GENT 3323 and acceptance to the CMT Upper Division.
 Methods of structural analysis applicable to construction; design of timber structures and forms for concrete structures.

-CMI 3435 Principles of Site Development Lab 3.
-Prerequisite(s): CIVE 3614, GENT 3323 and acceptance to the CMT Upper Division or obtain department permission.
+Principles of Site Development.
+Lab 2.
+Prerequisite(s): Grade of "C" or better in CIVE 3614 and GENT 3323 and acceptance to the CMT Upper Division.
 Site layout, vertical and horizontal control, surveying instrument adjustments, site investigations, excavations, site drainage and geotechnical considerations.

-Environmental Building Systems Lab 3.
-Prerequisite(s): PHYS 1214 and acceptance to the CMT Upper Division or obtain department permission.
+Environmental Building Systems.
+Lab 2.
+Prerequisite(s): Grade of "C" or better in PHYS 1214 and acceptance to the CMT Upper Division.
 Plumbing, heating, air-conditioning, electrical and lighting systems as applied to residences and commercial buildings.

-CMT 3554 Structures II

-Lab 3.
-Prerequisite(s): 3364 and acceptance to the CMT Upper Division or obtain department permission.
+Structures II.
+Lab 2.
+Prerequisite(s): Grade of "C" or better in 3364 and acceptance to the CMT Upper Division.
 Analysis and design of elements in steel and reinforced concrete structures; review of shop drawings for both types of construction.

-CMT 3633 CAD and BIM for Construction Managers
+CAD and BIM for Construction Managers.
+Prerequisite(s): 1214 and 2253.

-Lab 2.
-Prerequisite(s): Acceptance into CMT Upper Division.
 Interpretation and production of construction drawings using computer aided drafting.
 Theory and use of Building Information Modeling software builds upon computer aided drafting skills.

-Advanced Construction Management Problems
+Advanced Construction Management Problems.
 1-6 credits, max 6.
-Prerequisite(s).
-Junior standing and consent of instructor.
+Prerequisite(s): Junior standing and consent of instructor.
 Special problems in construction management.

-Estimating II Prerequisite(s): 2263 and acceptance to the CMT Upper Division or obtain department permission.
-Extensive use of actual contract documents for or quantity take-off, pricing and assembling the bid for several projects.
+Estimating II.
+Prerequisite(s): Grade of "C" or better in 2263 and acceptance to the CMT Upper Division.
+Extensive use of actual contract documents for quantity take-off, pricing and assembling the bid for several projects.
 Use of computers in estimating.